GeneGulanesJr/Capstone/README.md

 ## License

 This project is licensed under the MIT license, Copyright (c) 2021 Gulanes and Co.
 For more information see LICENSE.md.
+## Update
+Ended up not using it as its way to complicated for us right now.
+We moved to a much more easier to use template check my repo.
+We will comeback here when we have much more sufficient skills